 Is Sportsbook Software All The Same?

-There are of course a lot of similarities between brands running on the same software but not as much as you might think.
-Betting sites running the same software are rarely clones of each other, this wouldn’t be good for either the bookie or the software provider in the long run.
+There are a lot of similarities between brands running on the same sportsbook software, but not as many as you might think, and they are certainly not all the same.
+Betting sites running the same software are rarely clones of each other, this wouldn’t be good for the bookie or the software provider in the long run.

-Now we will look at how platforms work breaking down the major services offered.
+Now we will look at how the platforms actually work, breaking down the major services offered.

-The idea behind software providers is very much like the franchise model we’ve seen for years in things like coffee chains, fast food outlets and catalogue retailers.
-If you want to set up a new bookmaker from scratch it can be a very costly business, requiring odds traders, admin staff, web developers and designers, payment processors, games suppliers and various licences.
-Therefore using an established product makes a lot of sense allowing you to launch your business quicker and cheaper than you otherwise would.
+Setting up a new bookmaker from scratch can be a very costly business, requiring odds traders, admin staff, web developers and designers, payment processors, game suppliers and various licences from regulators.
+Using a pre-established product therefore makes a lot of sense, as it enables you to launch your business more quickly and cheaply than you would otherwise be able to.

-This helps keep the online betting market competitive preventing old established brands from closing out the market.
-Anyone can set up a site through a third party provider, like those shown on this page, but exactly what does the software company supply and how do they do it?
+So anyone can set up a bookmaker site through a third party provider, like those shown on this page, but exactly what does the software company supply and how do they do it?

 Interface and Design

-The idea behind a managed platform is brands can add their own themes, logos, colour schemes and design elements but the underlying interface works perfectly out of the box.
-This means the site is responsive to any sized screen device, operates optimally without buffering or crashing and doesn’t come with the bugs you often find when you build a new site from scratch.
+The idea behind a managed platform, is that brands can add their own themes, logos, colour schemes and design elements, but the underlying interface works perfectly out of the box.
+This means the site is responsive to any device or screen size, operates optimally without buffering or crashing, and doesn’t come with the bugs you often run into when a new site is built from scratch.

-The level of management (see later) will define how much of the interface is their own vs how much is provided by the software company.
-The most basic solution being you run your own website independently and draw in data feeds from the provider for what you need.
-The most automated solution allows you to use the entire system from the platform, adding in basic design elements.
+The level of management (see later) will define how much of the interface is your own vs how much is provided by the software company.
+The most basic solution would be for you to run your own website independently but draw in data feeds from the provider, such as live odds and results.
+The most automated solution allows you to use the platform provider’s entire system, only adding in basic design elements of your own.

-Designing a new site from scratch costs a huge amount upfront, requiring designers, web developers, etc., with on going costs to maintain and improve the service.
-It is a lot more efficient to use a tried and tested existing solution and for this reason you find very few completely new independent sites emerging these days, at least when they first launch.
-It is more common for a brand to launch using a third party interface and switch to their own later down the line once they have the cash and experience needed to build it.
+Since designing a new site from scratch costs a huge amount upfront, not to mention the ongoing costs to maintain and improve the service, it is a lot more efficient to use a tried and tested existing solution, and this is why you rarely see completely unique independent sites emerging these days.
+At least not when they first launch, anyway.
+It is more common for a brand to launch using a third party interface with their own design elements, then switch to their own interface later down the line once they have the cash and experience required to build it.

 Odds and Margins

-Most managed sites have odds supplied for them, although that doesn’t necessarily mean all brands using that platform have the same prices by default.
-This is because most providers will let sites set their own margins, meaning you can price things competitively.
-This can often be done on a market by market basis, allowing companies to target markets and sports they want to attract bets on and conversely offer less competitive prices on markets they don’t want customers to wager on.
+Most managed sites have odds data supplied for them, although that doesn’t mean all brands using the same platform have the same prices.
+Most providers will let individual brands set their own margins on different sports and markets, so they can price competitively.
+This can be done on a market by market basis, allowing companies to target specific markets and sports they want to attract bets on, and conversely offer less competitive prices on markets they don’t want customers to wager on.

-An example of this is Red Zone Sports, this is a brand that uses the SB Tech platform but their niche is US sports.
-They therefore run very low margins on US sport markets compared to competitors but have more conventional markets for traditional sports such as football and horse racing.
+An example of this could be a brand that targets the US sports niche, and runs on the SB Tech platform.
+They would run very low margins on US sport markets compared to their competitors, but price markets for traditional sports such as football and horse racing in line with the rest of the industry.

-This is a prime example of why brands that run on software are useful to punters as they can focus their product to give value in certain areas, often out-competing the multi-billion big names like Bet365, Ladbrokes-Coral and William Hill in certain areas.
-Having several accounts split between old established names and new brands can give you a betting site portfolio that gives better value over time.
+This is a prime example of why brands that run on sportsbook platform providers are useful to punters, as they can focus their product to give more value in certain areas, often out-competing the big name bookmakers.
+Having a portfolio of accounts split between old established names and new brands can therefore give you better value over time.

 Customer Support

-Depending on the level of management brands can decide if they want to run support themselves or if they want the software provider to do it for them.
+Depending on the level of management required, brands can decide if they want to run customer support themselves, or if they want the software provider to do it for them.

-The advantage of running your own support is you can manage your brand identity better with customers and make unique decisions.
-The problem with this of course is you need to supply your own support staff and infrastructure that carries a high set up cost.
-The effect of this is newer sites that run customer services themselves tend to have shorter hours (e.g. 9-5 Monday to Friday) and may not have all the options available.
-Phone support is something that tends to be missing in this situation.
+The advantage of running your own support is that you can manage your brand identity more effectively, connect with your customers, and make unique decisions.
+The problem with this, is you need to supply your own support staff and infrastructure, which is expensive.

-If the platorm runs the support for the brand the service offered tends to be more generic, but as the nuts and bolts of the package are run by the provider they can often more effectively answer technical questions.
-The real benefit to the customer in this situation is the longer opening and quicker response times, the software company will likely provide support 24/7 and through more methods.
+The real benefit to the customer in this situation is the longer opening hours and faster response times, since the software company will likely provide support 24/7 and via more methods too.

 Banking

-Payment providers also take a cut of every transaction made and when negotiating these fees as an independent site they will often be more than those that the software provider can achieve.
-Like many things with using third party platforms the economies of scale apply and this is especially true with banking.
+On top of this, payment providers take a cut of every transaction made, and when negotiating these fees, an independent site will end up paying more than a software provider.
+Why?
+Like with most things, the economies of scale apply, and this is especially true with banking.

-You will notice many new sites that run their own banking are restricted to card payments to begin with and this does not suit all punters.
-By using a software company to run the payment side you can add eWallets such as PayPal or Skrill or pre-paid voucher systems such as Paysafecard.
+You will notice that many new sites that run their own banking services are restricted to card payments to begin with, for the reasons laid out above.
+This does not suit all punters, so brands with fewer banking options may lose business.
+By using a software company to run the payments, you can offer eWallets such as PayPal or Skrill or pre-paid voucher systems such as Paysafecard right from the start.

-The other benefit of allowing the platform to run the payment system is they will already have in built anti-fraud monitoring and protection.
-Preventing fraud is a legal requirement to hold a UK licence and this can be expensive to set up an monitor for smaller companies.
+The other benefit of allowing the platform to run the payment system is that they will already have in built anti-fraud monitoring and protection.
+Preventing fraud is a legal requirement in order to hold a UK gambling licence, and this can be expensive to set up an monitor for smaller companies.

 Promotions

-One area where sites can make betting their product unique is by coming up with their own promotions to suit the types of markets they want to push.
-Therefore, you will see pretty much every single site will have a different offering for existing customers.
+One area where bookmakers can make their product unique, is by coming up with their own promotions to suit the types of markets they want to push.

-This again is an area that can be managed, partially managed or completely independent.
-Sites can select their own package of deals from a pre-selected list, including standard things like best odds guarantee and acca insurance.
 The degree to which promotions are truly bespoke depends on the operator and how much they want to spend generating and running them.
-Regular offers for existing users is one of the best sign posts for the type of bookie they are, some choose to have tons of different offers, others will focus on a few higher value offers or schemes.
+Running regular offers for existing users is one of the most effective ways to sign post the type of bookie they are, so some choose to have tons of different offers and sell themselves as a bargain bookie, others will focus on a few higher value offers aimed at more serious punters, or loyalty focussed schemes with a view to long term retention.
+They might even stick to specific sports.

-Welcome offers are one area where you may see the same offers between different brands using the same provider.
-The reason for this is to prevent abuse, by using an established sign up deal from the software provider operators can be more certain of their liabilities and less open to bonus abuse.
-This isn’t always the case but often you will find new sites especially sharing similar introductory offers.
+Welcome offers are one area where you may see the same offers between different brands using the same platform provider.
+The reason for this is to prevent bonus abuse.
+By using an established sign up deal from the software provider, operators can be more certain of their liabilities and less open to bonus abuse.
+This isn’t always the case, but you will often find new sites sharing similar introductory offers.

 Live Streaming, Data, Statistics & News